 To tackle climate change, we need people from across society to proactively support low-carbon policies and regulations.
 Getting people’s buy-in means identifying messages and messaging that resonate with people across the political spectrum, and ensuring that the workers most affected by a move away from fossil fuels are part of the discussion.

 Climate impacts such as flooding, drought and heatwaves are affecting people’s health, their livelihoods, and their decisions about where to live and work.
 Engaging and supporting communities affected by climate impacts must be done sensitively, and in an evidence-based way.

 Visuals & media

 Much of the way we understand the world is dominated by what we see and how it makes us feel.
 We need to catalyse, diversify, expand and deliver a more impactful visual language for climate change, and show what climate change really looks like.
-Our latest blog demonstrates how and where we are proving that imagery needs to embody people-centred narratives and positive solutions.
+Have a look at our open call for photography with TED Countdown.

 Sign up to our newsletter

 Thank you for signing up to our newsletter

 You should receive a welcome email shortly.